Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 The Last Category Is Extra Services

-Cash Management Features: Both investment firms have debit cards attached to deposit accounts that pay interest and offer long lists of special deals.
+Cash Management Features: Both firms offer debit cards tied to accounts that earn interest and have many special deals.

-Individual Retirement Accounts: Robinhood has 1% free match for IRAs.
+Individual Retirement Accounts: Robinhood has a 1% free match for IRAs.

-Extended Hours: Both brokerage houses offer pre-market and after-hours trading.
-Robinhood has two hours more than SoFi as well as a 24-hour trading.
+Extended Hours: Both firms offer pre-market and after-hours trading.
+Robinhood has two more hours than SoFi and also offers 24-hour trading.

 Winner: Robinhood